dnsimple/dnsimple-api-examples/php/README.markdown

 First you will need to ensure PHP is installed and then run `php -v`.

-Once you install the dependencies, create a file called `token.php` and put the following into it:
+Once you install the dependencies (via [composer](https://getcomposer.org/)), create a file called `token.php` and put the following into it:

 ```php
 <?php